COSO can help growing banks realize key internal controls efficiencies

 FINANCIAL INSTITUTIONS INSIGHTS |

 Whether through mergers and acquisitions or organic growth, many financial institutions are growing again, and some may be considering going public.
 As they do, they face two additional regulatory and compliance hurdles—The Federal Deposit Insurance Corporation Improvement Act (FDICIA) and Sarbanes-Oxley Act of 2002 (SOX 404(a) or 404(b)).
-FDICIA requires senior management of financial institutions with $1 billion or more in assets to attest to the adequacy of their internal controls.
-SOX 404(b) which applies to any public company with a market capitalization of more than $75 million, which would include many public financial institutions, also includes broad regulations covering operating effectiveness of internal controls.
+FDICIA requires senior management of financial institutions with $1 billion or more in assets to attest to the adequacy of their internal controls over financial reporting (ICFR).
+SOX 404(b) which applies to any public company with a market capitalization of more than $75 million, which would include many public financial institutions, also includes broad regulations covering operating effectiveness of ICFR.
 The good news?
 By aligning your internal control environment with the framework provided by The Committee of Sponsoring Organizations of the Treadway Commission (COSO), you can be ready to address one or both of these compliance challenges.

 Why?
 COSO is the de facto framework used to meet the internal controls requirements for SOX.
 Also, it is an accepted framework for compliance with FDICIA requirements.
 Therefore, by building a COSO-compliant internal controls structure, your organization can be ready for both.